BrianSturgis/JanWeek5project/README.md

 - using git commands clone to local repo
 - or click "download" and unpack on machine

-## USING THIS APPLICATION
-- This app uses node.js.
-If you do not already have node.js installed, visit https://nodejs.org/en/download/ and install.
-- After installing node, navigate to the root directory of the cloned repo in a as Command Prompt or Git Bash.
-- type in "npm install".
-- Then type in "npm run build".

-If you would like to run the program through the server, you can type "npm run start" which will build the program and launch the preview to the local server.

-If you use Jest to run your tests, open your terminal and go to the root of the project directory and type in "npm test".
-If you would like to run the program through the server, you can type "npm run start" which will build the program and launch the preview to the local server.

 ## GIT HUB PAGES LINK